My FAVORITE Carrot Cake recipe is extremely moist, fluffy, and flavorful.

 - When you measure your flour, be sure you’re not packing it into the measuring cup.
 Packed flour will yield a dense and dry cake.

-- The cake layers should all be baked in the middle of the middle rack of your oven.
+- The carrot cake layers should all be baked in the middle of the middle rack of your oven.
 If there’s not enough room in your oven to bake them all in an even row at once, bake them in two batches.

 - Be sure to allow the cakes to cool in their pans for 20 minutes!
 They need this time to firm up.